 Deleting From the Open Item Page

 The Open Item page is one of the few places where you can actually permanently delete an item.

 - Click the Open Item button to search for the item(s) you want to delete.

-- In the Items list, select the item(s) to delete and click Delect item(s) in the Action menu to the left.
-(Alternatively, you can select the item and hit Enter.)
+- In the Items list, select the item(s) to delete and click Delete item(s) in the Action menu to the left.

 - In the "Do you want to permanently delete these items?" confirmation dialog, click Delete Items.
 The item is permanently deleted.
 The delete method is performed in the SystemWeaver server, which resolves any internal references between the items to be deleted and performs the delete in an optimum order so that referential integrity is maintained.